dillonj0/startup/notes.md

 - Call the resolve function, then set the state depending on what happened with the function call.

 # async/await
+- Avoid await except inside of an async function so that you don't lock up your top-level execution.
+- async function will create a promise wrapper... play with it and it'll start to make more sense I guess.

 ### _12/FEB/2024_
 Notes on Simon.css launch: